 Pasta alla Boscaiola is an Italian classic, eaten in Fall when the wild mushrooms grow abundantly in the Italian forests.
-It's hearty and flavorful comfort food, with a creamy delicious sauce with all the flavors of fresh wild mushrooms and the savoriness of bacon.
+It's hearty and flavorful comfort food, with a creamy delicious boscaiola sauce with all the flavors of fresh wild mushrooms and the savoriness of bacon.

-The most common and most loved mushroom is the Porcini mushroom.
+The most common and most loved mushroom in Italy is the Porcini mushroom.
 It has a very intense flavor and can be cooked in many ways.
 Thankfully, it's also very easy to find dried Porcini mushrooms even outside of Italy so you can recreate many dishes, such as my Porcini mushroom Ravioli and my Pumpkin and Porcini mushroom Risotto.

 What is Boscaiola Sauce?